-Chinese car companies consider India a major target for overseas expansion.
-The three leading Chinese automotive firms are SAIC, Great Wall, and Chongqing Changan.
-All are currently going through major expansion efforts in India.
+Chinese car companies consider India a main target for overseas expansion.
+The leading firms are SAIC, Great Wall, and Chongqing Changan.
+All three are currently going through major expansion efforts in India.

-Third, India represents a key strategic market for Chinese players looking to expand even further overseas.
-The Chinese automotive market has slowed down in recent years.
-It’s now essential for businesses to invest in other markets for sustained growth.
+Finally, India represents a key strategic sector for Chinese players looking to expand even further overseas.
+The Chinese automotive market slowed down heavily in recent years.
+It’s now essential for businesses to invest in other industries for sustained growth.

 Conquering The Indian Market: China’s Strategy